Lorocas/dolmen_skolemize/README.md

 ./delmon_skolemize test/reflexif.p test/reflexif_dolmen.p
 ```

-Plus, you can check if all the problems in the `test` repersitory parse the file (not very effective):
+Plus, you can check if all the problems in the `test` repersitory parse the file (not very effective) using `Alcotest`:

 ```bash
 dune runtest